Jason Jarrett (racing driver)

-Jason Anthony Jarrett (born October 14, 1975) is an American race car spotter for 23XI Racing, JR Motorsports, and On Point Motorsports.
+Jason Anthony Jarrett (born October 14, 1975) is an American race car spotter for Wood Brothers Racing and JR Motorsports.
 A former driver in the NASCAR Busch Series and ARCA Racing Series, he has not driven in competition since 2005.
 Jarrett is the son of 1999 NASCAR Winston Cup Series champion Dale Jarrett and the grandson of two-time champion Ned Jarrett.

 Career

 Early years

 Jarrett's racing career was launched in the World Karting Association (WKA), where in 1993 he claimed the WKA's Sprint Division Championship of the Carolina's Cup at North Carolina Speedway located in Rockingham, North Carolina.

 1994 saw Jarrett return to a track that had provided early success for both his father and grandfather at Hickory Motor Speedway.
 While competing in the Limited Sportsman Division, he scored one victory and one pole, along with earning Rookie-of-the-Year honors.
 In 1995, Jarrett moved into the Winston Racing Series Late Model Stock Division, where he spent the next three seasons honing his skills at the famed oval.

 The 1997 season proved extremely busy for Jarrett, as he competed in a total of 46 late model events between Hickory Motor Speedway and Tri-County Speedway located in Hudson, North Carolina.